 Some codes are not designed in a way that allows multiple runs (i.e. ARCON96 in Section 5).
 It may not be possible to upgrade codes to operate for multiple iterations for a variety of reasons.
-For instance, the source code could be lost, programming skill needed are lost, insufficient time or budget, and other possible reasons.
-Third party codes often cannot be altered.
+For instance, the source code could be lost, necessary programming skills are lost, insufficient time or budget is available, and other possible reasons.
+Third-party codes often cannot be altered.